 Major Job Roles in the Netherlands

 Works are split into categories in the Netherlands.
-This mostly depends on your field of specialization, the kind of work experience you have, and what you have studied in the university.
+This mostly depends on your field of specialization, the kind of work experience you have, and what you have studied at the university.
 Sometimes, you might not find yourself fitting into any of the categories, but no worries, as most of the categories are flexible.
 Here is a breakdown of the categories:

 Accounting

-If you’re studying courses in International Business, Accounting, Finance, Business Administration, or Economics, you should look for jobs around the Accounting industry.
-Accounting and Bookkeeping are important components of every company.
+If you’re studying courses in International Business, Accounting, Finance, Business Administration, or Economics, you should look for jobs around the accounting industry.
+Accounting and bookkeeping are important components of every company.
 Therefore, there are lots of opportunities available in the Netherlands for you in this field.

 Customer Service

 Customer service jobs require you to work with lots of clients of a company to help them solve their problems.
-It is one of the easiest jobs to do although it requires a level of attention to detail.
+It is one of the easiest jobs to do, although it requires a level of attention to detail.

 Data Science

-As a Data Scientist, you’ll be analyzing lots of data that companies will use to make conclusions that will position the company for more growth.
+As a data scientist, you’ll be analyzing lots of data that companies will use to make conclusions that will position the company for more growth.

 Design